Death Angel: Early years (1982–1988)

 In 1986, Death Angel performed at their Concord, California high school, Clayton Valley High School (now known as Clayton Valley Charter High School), at lunchtime.
-They famously dedicated the song "Mistress of Pain" to a Vice Principal.
+They dedicated the song "Mistress of Pain" to a vice principal.

 The success of Kill as One led to a record deal with Enigma Records, who released Death Angel's debut album, The Ultra-Violence, in 1987.
-The band recorded the album when all the members were still under 20 years old (with drummer Andy Galeon being the youngest at 14), and subsequently embarked on its first tour, supporting such bands as Exodus, Destruction, Voivod, Sacrifice and Whiplash.
+The band recorded the album when all the members were under 20 years old (with drummer Andy Galeon being the youngest at 14), and subsequently embarked on its first tour, supporting such bands as Exodus, Destruction, Voivod, Sacrifice and Whiplash.
 A video was filmed for "Voracious Souls", a song about a band of cannibals, but it never aired on MTV due to the nature of the lyrics.

 Death Angel released their second album, Frolic Through the Park, in 1988.
-It featured more diverse material than the straightforward thrash of the first album.
+It featured more diverse material than the straightforward thrash of The Ultra-Violence.
 It included a cover version of the Kiss song "Cold Gin".
 The band released a video for the single "Bored" which received regular airplay on MTV's Headbangers Ball, and the song appeared two years later on the soundtrack to the movie Leatherface: The Texas Chainsaw Massacre III.
-The song was written under the seemingly unlikely influence of U2, and the guitar playing of The Edge in particular.
+The song was written under the seemingly unlikely influence of U2, and the guitar playing of the Edge in particular.
 Despite the success of Frolic Through the Park, the members of Death Angel have been somewhat critical of the album (including its production and musical direction), and in the band's 2015 documentary A Thrashumentuary, Cavestany called it the band's "bastard album" and an "odd album".
 Aside from "3rd Floor" and "Bored", Death Angel has rarely played songs from this album live again since they reunited in 2001.

 Following the release of Frolic Through the Park, the band toured worldwide for the first time (with the likes of Motörhead, Testament, Flotsam and Jetsam, Overkill, Rigor Mortis, Sacred Reich, Forbidden, Vio-lence and Death) and found notable success in Japan, selling out two full Japanese tours.